itu-p1203/itu-p1203/README.md

 - All timestamps are in media time
 - All timestamps are given as seconds (with optional fractional seconds)

+As an alternative to giving segment information, the input can also be a list of O.21 (audio) and O.22 (video) quality scores, e.g. from other calculations.
+See `examples/existing_O21_O22.json` for an example.

 ### JSON Audio Input Format